-At the end of the reporting period, the aggregate amount of temporary differences associated with undistributed earnings of subsidiaries established in the USA for which deferred tax liabilities have not been recognised was approximately RMB35,387,000 (2022: RMB28,207,000).
+At the end of the reporting period, the aggregate amount of temporary differences associated with undistributed earnings of subsidiaries established in the USA for which deferred tax liabilities have not been recognised was approximately RMB43,146,000 (2023: RMB35,387,000).
 No deferred tax liability has been recognised in respect of these differences because in the opinion of the directors of the Company, the Group's fund will be retained in the USA for the expansion of the Group's operation, so it is not probable that these subsidiaries will distribute such earnings in the foreseeable future.

-At the end of the reporting period, the Group has not recognised deferred tax asset in relation to deductible temporary differences of RMB18,247,000 (2022: RMB14,944,000) as it is not probable that taxable profit will be available against which the deductible temporary differences can be utilised.
+At the end of the reporting period, the Group has not recognised deferred tax assets in relation to deductible temporary differences of RMB2,262,000 (2023: RMB18,247,000) as it is not probable that taxable profit will be available against which the deductible temporary differences can be utilised.